ULL-ESIT-PL-2425/parser-left-side-crguezl/README.md

 ✗ scripts/mktest.sh examples/feature.js
 ```

-this will copy the file to the appropriate folder in `packages/babel-parser/test/left-side/in` and create the expected output in, etc.
+this will copy the file to the appropriate folder in `packages/babel-parser/test/left-side/in` and create the expected output in `packages/babel-parser/test/left-side/exec_out`.
+Only valid for tests that do no produce errors.

 ## Publishing the packages